laeith/nand2tetris/readme.md

 ## Instructions:
-      - yeye maybe one day when it's finished
+   - One day, when part 2 is finished.